nilcaream/water-mole/README.md

 * Remaining digital outputs to test against set water levels.
 * I2S for LCD display.
 * Micro USB as power source.
 * RJ45 keystone as output for buzzer, analog in and digital water level outputs.
+  * 5 wires for water levels
+  * 1 wire for analog in
+  * 2 wires for buzzer(s)

 # Pins